Longshore and Harbor Workers Compensation

 The LS-203 provides a detailed structure ensuring that the form collects essential information required to efficiently process workers’ compensation claims under various U.S. laws.
 It is designed to gather detailed personal, employment, and injury-related information to accurately determine benefits and legal compliance.

-If you’re eligible for benefits under the Longshore and Harbor Workers’ Compensation Act (LHWCA), you’ll need to file a claim using the U.S. Department of Labor Form LS-203.
+If you’re eligible for benefits under the Longshore and Harbor Workers’ Compensation Act (LHWCA), you’ll need to file an LHWCA claim in Louisiana using the U.S. Department of Labor Form LS-203.
 Complete the form carefully, as missing any required information could result in a denied claim.
 While you may file Form LS-203 independently, many workers find it beneficial to work with a maritime injury lawyer to navigate the process and secure benefits.

 LS-203 Form Questions